MedHossam/Tunisia-jQuery-Vector-MAP/README.md

 **showTooltip** *boolean*

-Whether to show Tooltips on Mouseover ( true or false, defaults to true)
+Whether to show Tooltips on Mouseover ( true or false, defaults is true)

 **onLabelShow** *function(event, label, code)*